-Ex-Proud Boys leader Tarrio guilty of Jan.
-6 sedition plot
+Proud Boys’ Tarrio guilty of Jan.
+6 seditious conspiracy

 A jury in Washington, D.C., found Tarrio guilty of seditious conspiracy after hearing from dozens of witnesses over more than three months in one of the most serious cases brought in the stunning attack that unfolded on Jan.
 6, 2021, as the world watched on live TV.

+Tarrio was also convicted of obstructing Congress’ certification of President Joe Biden’s electoral victory and obstructing law enforcement as well as two other conspiracy charges.
+He was cleared of an assault charge stemming from a co-defendant who stole an officer’s riot shield.

-It’s a significant milestone for the Justice Department, which has now secured seditious conspiracy convictions against the leaders of two major extremist groups prosecutors say were intent on keeping Democrat Joe Biden out of the White House at all costs.
+It’s a significant milestone for the Justice Department, which has now secured seditious conspiracy convictions against the leaders of two major extremist groups prosecutors say were intent on keeping Biden out of the White House at all costs.
 The charge carries a prison sentence of up to 20 years.

+Tarrio, behind bars since his March 2022 arrest, didn’t appear to show any emotion as the verdict was read.
+He hugged one of his lawyers and shook the hand of the other before leaving the courtroom.
+A few of the people sitting among the defendants’ relatives wiped away tears as the verdict was read.

+The verdict comes after a trial that took more than twice as long as originally expected, slowed by bickering, mistrial motions and revelations of government informants in the group.
+Securing the conviction of Tarrio, a high-profile leader who wasn’t at the riot itself, could embolden the Justice Department as a special counsel investigates Trump, including key aspects of the Jan.
+6 insurrection.

 Tarrio was a top target of what has become the largest Justice Department investigation in American history.
 He led the neo-fascist group — known for street fights with left-wing activists — when Trump infamously told the Proud Boys to “stand back and stand by” during his first debate with Biden.